Asqatasun/Asqatasun/docs/Rule-1-6-6.md

 -    parameter : text, `"aria-label"` attribute, tag name, snippet
 -    present in source : yes

-##### MessageB : Check nature of image and the restitution by assistive technologies of the description of informative images
+##### MessageB : Check nature of image and the restitution by assistive technologies of their description

 -    code : **CheckNatureOfImageAndAtRestitutionOfDescription**
 -    status: Pre-Qualified